 - Unbudgeted, or expenses not specifically identified, require approval by the appropriate elected officer (e.g., VP or President) prior to any incurred travel expense or purchasing goods and services.
-It is the responsibility of members to confirm that the specific expenditure is identified in the budget, and if not, to follow the pre-approval expenditure process. - Reimbursements shall be denied without an accompanying pre-approval.

-- The pre-approval is requested via a form found at https://app.smartsheet.com/b/form/39ccb8a60ffb43988063be397f00d6a6, which will be distributed by a VP or the President. - Upon completion of the form, an approval notification shall be sent to the appropriate Vice President or the President, with a copy to all other Vice Presidents and the President. - The recipients of the approval notification have 72 hours to provide any feedback to the deciding VP/President who shall thereafter approve or deny the expenditure request. - Once a decision has been made by the deciding VP/President, the Treasurer shall convey such decision to the requestor.
+It is the responsibility of members to confirm that the specific expenditure is identified in the budget, and if not, to follow the pre-approval expenditure process. - Reimbursements shall be denied without an accompanying pre-approval. - The pre-approval is requested via the ComSoc Pre-Approval Form, which will be distributed by a VP or the President. - Upon completion of the form, an approval notification shall be sent to the appropriate Vice President or the President, with a copy to all other Vice Presidents and the President. - The recipients of the approval notification have 72 hours to provide any feedback to the deciding VP/President who shall thereafter approve or deny the expenditure request. - Once a decision has been made by the deciding VP/President, the Treasurer shall convey such decision to the requestor.